 science in the

-How does the UNFCCC promote science and policy interaction?
+How does the UN climate change regime promote science and policy interaction?

 Effective interaction between climate science and policy is important for moving climate negotiations forwards.
 Scientific research continues to inform the international climate regime, as well as national and regional climate policies.
-The UNFCCC process, under the COP, the CMP, the SBSTA and the SBI, uses scientific information on climate change through four work streams.
+The UN climate change process, under the supreme (COP, CMP, CMA) and subsidiary bodies (SBSTA and SBI), uses scientific information on climate change through a number of work streams.

 Periodic review of the long-term global goal

 In 2010, the COP agreed on a long-term global goal (LTGG) to reduce GHG emissions so as to hold the increase in global average temperature below 2 °C above pre-industrial levels.
 The COP also decided to periodically review the adequacy of this LTGG in the light of the ultimate objective of the Convention and to periodically review the overall progress towards achieving the LTGG, including a consideration of the implementation of the commitments under the Convention.
-The 2013–2015 review will also consider strengthening the LTGG, including in relation to temperature rises of 1.5 °C.
+This review – carried out for the first time in 2013–2015 – was also to consider strengthening the LTGG, including in relation to temperature rises of 1.5 °C.

 The COP established a structured expert dialogue to support the 2013–2015 review and ensure its scientific integrity.
-The outcome of dialogue between experts and Parties is summarized in the report on the structured expert dialogue (FCCC/SB/2015/INF.1).
+The results of the dialogue between experts and Parties is summarized in the report on the structured expert dialogue (FCCC/SB/2015/INF.1).

 The Convention calls on Parties to promote and cooperate in research and systematic observation of the climate system, including through exchange of information and supporting international programmes, networks and organizations.
 Parties are also called upon to cooperate in improving the capacities of developing countries so that they can participate in research and systematic observation activities.